Fond du Lac in Fond du Lac County, Wisconsin — The American Midwest (Great Lakes)

 Topics and series.
 This historical marker and monument is listed in these topic lists: Arts, Letters, Music • War, US Civil.
 In addition, it is included in the Wisconsin Historical Society series list.
 A significant historical date for this entry is June 7, 1901.

 Location.
 43° 46.423′ N, 88° 26.833′ W. Marker is in Fond du Lac, Wisconsin, in Fond du Lac County.
-Marker is on South Main Street, 0.1 miles south of Court Street, on the right when traveling south.
+It is on South Main Street 0.1 miles south of Court Street, on the right when traveling south.
 Marker is located in Veterans Park.
 Touch for map.
 Marker is at or near this postal address: 190 South Main Street, Fond du Lac WI 54935, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-A different marker also named Union Soldiers Monument (a few steps from this marker); Wisconsin Progressive Party (about 700 feet away, measured in a direct line); The Military Road (approx. ¼ mile away); Pioneer Military Road (approx. 0.6 miles away); Veterans Memorial (approx. 0.9 miles away); Camp Hamilton (approx. one mile away); Spanish–American War Memorial (approx. 1.3 miles away); Locomotive No. 2714 (approx. 1.4 miles away).
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies: A different marker also named Union Soldiers Monument (a few steps from this marker); Wisconsin Progressive Party (about 700 feet away, measured in a direct line); The Military Road (approx. ¼ mile away); Pioneer Military Road (approx. 0.6 miles away); Veterans Memorial (approx. 0.9 miles away); Camp Hamilton (approx. one mile away); Spanish–American War Memorial (approx. 1.3 miles away); Locomotive No. 2714 (approx. 1.4 miles away).
 Touch for a list and map of all markers in Fond du Lac.